domagojk/scalable-arhitecture/README.md

   }
 }
 ```
-When component initialize, drivers can "feed" it with sources.
+When component is initialized, drivers can "feed" it with sources.
 In case of a "view component", this is done **before** it's mounted to the DOM.

 After drivers inject the data which matches component's sourceTypes,